-I joined a team of graduate students at The Israel Institute of Technology, who were performing flight trials in preparation for an attempt to break the record for the longest-duration unmanned flight.
+I joined a team of graduate students at The Israel Institute of Technology, who were performing flight trials in preparation for an attempt to break the Guinness world record for the longest-duration unmanned flight.

 Unfortunately my internship ended after one month, due to the 2006 war with Hezbollah.
 I spent the remainder of my time teaching english, traveling, and exploring the country.

 In the winter of 2006/07, upon returning to the United States, I began working in Manufacturing Research and Development at Spirit AeroSystems, formerly Boeing AeroSpace, where I interned the summer prior.

 At Spirit AeroSystems I worked on a variety of projects related to the development of processes and technologies for the manufacturing of carbon fiber composite structures for the Boeing 787 Dreamliner and Airbus A350XWB.
 Amongst other highlights, I was a co-inventor for a process which was patented.